rowanmoul/ArchSecureDualBoot/README.md

 # Conclusion

 You're done!
 You made it to the end!
 From here these scripts should mostly maintain things for you.
 All you have to do is make sure the USB drive is plugged in whenever you boot, and whenever you run `pacman -Syu` or equivalent.
+You can now turn on bitlocker on the Windows side and it shouldn't be affected by changes on the linux side.
+You should also enable secure boot if you haven't already (do this before starting bitlocker).

 # Resources